Alejandro-LH/ALEJANDRO-LH/README.md

 I enjoy understanding systems from end to end from user interfaces and databases to hardware, sensors, and automation.

-Currently, I work on mobile applications, backend systems, and IoT-based monitoring and control devices, combining software and hardware to create reliable and scalable solutions.
+Currently, I develop mobile applications, backend systems, and IoT-based monitoring devices, combining software and hardware to create reliable and functional solutions.

 I value discipline, consistency, and continuous learning.

+Currently seeking an internship to apply my skills in real-world engineering environments and continue developing as a software and systems engineer.

 ---